 What Is a Custom Night Guard?

-A custom night guard is made to fit perfectly over your teeth to help prevent the damage caused by grinding your teeth or clenching your jaw while you sleep.
-Wearing a mouth guard doesn’t fully stop the behavior.
-It’s possible that you will still move your teeth in a grinding motion or continue to clench your jaw while wearing a night guard.
+A custom mouth guard is made to fit perfectly over your upper and lower teeth to help prevent the damage caused by grinding or clenching your jaw while you sleep.
+It’s possible that you will still move your teeth in a grinding motion or continue to clench your jaw at night.

 Initially, it will take some time to adjust to wearing this device to bed.
 It could take a few weeks until it feels like a normal part of your sleep routine.
 You should be able to breathe and speak without issue while wearing your night guard.
 If it is uncomfortably painful or doesn’t seem to fit anymore, take it to your dentist for an evaluation.